pimterry/server-components/README.md

 - [ ] Allow programmatic component creation & trigger attachedCallbacks
 - [ ] Allow rendering of document fragments (not just whole documents)
 - [ ] Support type extension elements
+- [ ] Work out approaches for loading resources (CSS/images) from components
+- [ ] Document how to use this in detail
 - [ ] Document differences with real web components
 - [ ] Make it easy to build external easily registered custom element plugins (`serverComponents.use(require('my-element'))`?)
 - [ ] Make it easy to integrate server components with a data-binding templating library (e.g. mustache)